Jimmy Glass: After football

 Glass retired from professional football at the age of 27, and became an IT salesman.
 He later became a taxi driver in Dorset, before becoming the managing director of a taxi company.

 In a 2013 BBC interview Glass stated: "It is quite tough because some go on to fame and fortune and some go on to driving a cab and living a normal life like me.
 It is quite difficult to understand your place in life from being this guy who will never be forgotten to being the guy worrying about your next bill.
 The goal was an amazing part of my life and is there to be enjoyed, and I will until people get bored of me.
 Someone on Saturday will be a hero and someone will be a villain.
 It is an incredible feeling."

 In October 2011, it was announced that Glass joined Poole Town as the new goalkeeping coach, working on a voluntary basis.
-He also had a job in hospitality at AFC Bournemouth.
-In 2016, he returned to football as Player Liaison Officer with Premier League club Bournemouth.
+He also had a job in hospitality at AFC Bournemouth and became their Player Liaison Officer in 2016.

 On 4 July 2023, Glass was appointed general manager at Wimborne Town.
 His responsibilities include "managing and developing the club's operational programmes, community initiatives and footballing infrastructure".